lesaf92/lesaf92.github.io/_posts/2025-09-05-graphslam-formulation.md

 \newcommand\I{\mathbf{I}}
 \newcommand\e{\mathbf{e}}
 $$
 In the context of SLAM, we aim to estimate the optimal poses of a robot and the locations of landmarks by minimizing the error between sensor measurements and their predicted values {% cite grisetti2010tutorial %}.
-The optimization seeks to find the configuration of robot poses and landmark locations that minimizes the sum of the squared errors.
+The optimization seeks to find the configuration of robot poses and landmark locations that minimizes the sum of the squared errors. {% cite forster2016manifold %}

 Formally, consider a system with: